ProtoconNet/protocon-general-doc/docs/api/rapi.rst

 /currency/{currency_id}
 '''''''''''''''''''''''''''''''''''''''''''''''''''

-* It returns the currency information of the currency by *currency id*.
+* It returns the information of the currency by *currency id*.

 +----------------------------------+--------+
 | PATH                             | METHOD |